Ryder UK has ceased all leasing and rental activity

 Shareholder and Debt Funders

-While the Company operates in a geographically and economically separate environment to its ultimate parent, Ryder System Inc., our role as a wholly owned subsidiary is to deliver on the strategic goals of the US parent group.
+While the Company operates in a geographically and economically separate environment to its ultimate parent, Ryder System Inc., our role as a wholly owned subsidiary is to deliver on the strategic goals of the US parent group, including the orderly wind down of operations following their decision to exit the UK business.

 Ryder Limited is a wholly owned subsidiary of Ryder System Inc. group, the Directors are seen to act fairly between members of the company, as there is only one shareholder.